 Dr. Hardy works with community collaborations throughout the state to develop research strategies and implementation plans in the area of public health.
-Her current research includes a study funded by the National Institutes of Health called Health Resilience among American Indians in Arizona. http://nau.edu/CAIR/NAU-Research-Project/ Dr. Hardy is also collaborating with a local Community Health Center to develop a Health Partners clinical program offering training and opportunities for students to serve as partners connecting patients with local resources.
-Her other local work includes consultation on neighborhood issues, training medical students in social determinants of health, developing and implementing the evaluation of large scale multi-sectoral partnerships, use and development of parks for greater accessibility, and social and cultural meanings of food.
-She serves as the faculty advisor for the campus chapter of Partners in Health Engage.
+Her current research includes a study funded by the National Institutes of Health (NIH) called Health Resilience among American Indians in Arizona. http://nau.edu/CAIR/NAU-Research-Project/ and a a New Investigator’s project training tribal leaders and Community Health Workers (CHWs) on home health assessment and risk mitigation.
+Dr. Hardy also serves regional communities through community-engaged trainings on data collection, analysis, and capacity building teaching workshops and courses on community collaboration and partners with local health clinics and organizations to build community and university capacity.
+Her other local work includes consultation on neighborhood issues, training medical students in social determinants of health, developing and implementing the evaluation of large scale multi-sectoral partnerships, narrative medicine, and health equity efforts through provider education and systemic change.

 Hardy, Lisa J, Hulen, E., Shaw, K., Evans, C., (forthcoming 2017) Ripple Effect: An Evaluation Tool for Increasing Connectedness through Community Health Partnerships.
 Action Research Journal.

 Hardy LJ, Hughes A, Hulen E, Schwartz A. (2016) "Implementing Qualitative Data Management Plans to Ensure Ethical Standards in Multi-partner Centers."
 J Empir Res Hum Res Ethics.
 2016 Apr;11(2):191-8. doi: 10.1177/1556264616636233.